GuillemMiralles/Field-Wizard/README.md

 ## Techniques 🛠

-The analysis and model development are carried out in a series of Jupyter notebooks, each delving into specific aspects of football analytics, ranging from Exploratory Data Analysis (EDA) to predictive modelling.
-Our techniques involve a meticulous examination of various metrics, including:
+The analysis and model development are carried out in a series of Jupyter notebooks, each delving into specific aspects of football analytics, ranging from Exploratory Data Analysis (EDA), Feature Engeneering, Machine and Deep Learning...

-- **Biomechanical Analysis**
-- **Real-time Performance Statistics**
-- **Individual and Collective Player Attributes**
-- **Contextual Factors of the Match**

-Through a dual approach focused on individual player attributes and team characteristics, we aim to foster a potent tool for strategizing both training and competitions.

 ## Results 📊